pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/en_Pseudoregalia.md

 The Spawn Point option allows you to choose (directly or randomly) where you will start the game.
 The following spawn points have special behaviors:

-* `dungeon_mirror`: the vanilla starting point in Dilapidated Dungeon
+* Dungeon Mirror: the vanilla starting point in Dilapidated Dungeon

     If this option is selected, Start With Breaker will be forced on and you will most likely be expected to leave through the dark rooms to The Underbelly.
     See [this video](https://youtu.be/Z_a9l2wzd8c) for a guide on how to do that.

-* `library`: the save point at the start of Listless Library
+* Library: the save point at the start of Listless Library

     If this option is selected, either Start With Breaker or Randomize Books must also be turned on.
     If both options are off at the start of generation, Start With Breaker will be forced on.